What is Databricks Clean Rooms?

 How does Clean Rooms ensure a no-trust environment?

 The Databricks Clean Rooms model is “no-trust.”
 All collaborators in a no-trust clean room have equal privileges, including the creator of the clean room.
-Clean Rooms is designed to prevent unauthorized code from running and unauthorized sharing of data.
+Clean Rooms is designed to prevent the running of unauthorized code and the unauthorized sharing of data.
 For example, all collaborators must approve a notebook before it can be run.
 This trust is enforced implicitly by preventing a collaborator from running any notebook that they have created themselves: you can only run a notebook created by the other collaborator.

 Additional safeguards or restrictions